 Another Google study on search behavior found that 88% of consumers who searched for a local business using a mobile device either call or go there within 24 hours.

 Getting started with Local SEO today will also put you steps ahead of your competition in voice related searches, which are growing in popularity.
-One of the easiest (and most obvious) wins when it comes to starting local seo is to create a Google My Business account.
+One of the easiest (and most obvious) wins when it comes to starting local seo is to create a Google Business Profile.

 2. Local Search Helps You Reach a Targeted Audience

 The goal of creating content is to reach your intended audience, and location is a crucial ingredient in the targeting formula.
 The more relevant your content is to your customers, the more likely it is to convert searches into clicks.